• Home

 Granulated sugar, cornstarch water, whole strawberries, baking powder, butter, vanilla, salt, milk, red food coloring, gluten free flour and cornstarch water in separate containers.

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • Cornstarch- This little bit of cornstarch mixed into the flour prevents the cookies from spreading.
 Without it, the cookies will spread out when baking.

 • Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
-For non dairy, use a non dairy milk of your choosing.
+For non-dairy, use a dairy-free milk of your choosing.

 • Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread into a giant mess.

-• Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.
+• Cornstarch and Water- This is an egg free sugar cookies recipe so this mixture is needed to help bind everything together.

 See my recipe card below for a complete list of the ingredients with measurements.